aimforexcellenceinall/rock-security-team/README.md

 │   │   │   ├── NotePad.js              # A simple utility for users to jot down notes or reminders.
 │   ├── context/                        # State management
 │   │   ├── AppContext.js               # Centralizes app state management, facilitating shared state across components.
-│   ├── services/                       # Business logic (e.g., authentication)
+│   ├── services/                       # Business logic and service-related functionalities
-│   │   ├── BiometricAuth.js            # Integrates biometric authentication, supporting fingerprint and facial recognition for secure access.
+│   │   ├── FirebaseService.js          # Handles Firebase services including authentication and database interactions
 │   ├── utils/                          # Utility functions supporting common tasks and enhancing functionality.
 │   │   ├── AccessibilityUtils.js       # A collection of tools designed to improve the app's usability for users with disabilities.
 │   │   ├── OtherUtils.js               # Miscellaneous functions that support various aspects of the app's operations.